mgondan/rolog/README.md

 I can't tell why the upper part of the output is cropped, but it looks good.
 The three issues are expected, since tcmalloc, jpl and xpce are not part of this installation.

-9. Reinstall your current R, preferably R-4.1, so that RStudio is working again.
+10. Reinstall your current R, preferably R-4.1, so that RStudio is working again.
 You can now use library(rolog).
 It issues a warning with a version mismatch, this warning will disappear if R-4.2 is available.
-As a last step, you might wish to build the vignette for the package:

-`library(rolog)`

-`library(devtools)`

-`build_vignettes("rolog")`

 ## Example 1